FN27 Establishing and Billing Service Center User Rates

 Non-compliance could result in Government-imposed fines or disallowed costs.
 All such results are the responsibility of the unit operating the Service Center.

-Further inquiries should be directed to Cost Analysis, a division of the Office of the Corporate Controller at 814-865-1914 or firstname.lastname@example.org
+Further inquiries should be directed to Cost Analysis, a division of the Office of Budget and Finance at 814-865-1914 or firstname.lastname@example.org

 - Policy AD04 Development Solicitation